johnridesabike/bikewalklife/posts/2021/01/avoiding-the-right-hook-a-guide-from-bike-to-everything.md

 - Bike to Everything
 - guides
 - safety
+excerpt: >
+  Even if you haven’t heard of the “right hook,” you probably know what it is if you’ve ridden a bicycle in car traffic.
+When a car makes a right turn in front of you, it can cause a scary situation where you’re in danger of a crash.
+The blog Bike to Everything] has an excellent guide on how to avoid it.

 ---
 Even if you haven’t heard of the “right hook,” you probably know what it is if you’ve ridden a bicycle in car traffic.
 When a car makes a right turn in front of you, it can cause a scary situation where you’re in danger of a crash.
 The blog [Bike to Everything](https://biketoeverything.com/2021/01/19/avoid-the-right-hook/) has an excellent guide on how to avoid it.